pointybeard/api_framework/README.md

 ### Writing Custom Transformers

 This extension provides the delegate `APIFrameworkJSONRendererAppendTransformations` on all frontend pages with the `JSON` type.
-The context includes an instance of ApiFramework\Transformer`.
+The context includes an instance of Api_Framework\Transformer`.
 Use the `append()` method to add your own transformations.
 E.g.

 ```php
 use pointybeard\Symphony\Extensions\Api_Framework;